yetibot/core/doc/CONFIGURATION.md

 - **Immutable config sources** include both `profiles.clj` and environmental variables via `environ` or loading EDN from a file by specifying a `CONFIG_PATH` env var.
 If `CONFIG_PATH` is not specified Yetibot will attempt to load all config using `environ`.
+Providing config via multiple methods makes it compatible with 12-factor configuration and simple usage in container environments while still retaining the ease of of use of the edn file option.

   The majority of configurable sub-systems use immutable config as they do not need to change very often.
 Examples include: